 Some may initially think that the atheistic position has some valid points.
-However, God commanded, “You shall not murder” (Exod 20:13 ESV).
+However, the Creator of the universe created everything so God must be the cause and source of all morality and of any real purpose and value for humanity.
+In the Bible, God commanded, “You shall not murder” (Exod 20:13 ESV).
 God commanded that people love their neighbors as themselves (Lev 19:18).
 God defined murder, “Keep far from a false charge, and do not kill the innocent and righteous, for I will not acquit the wicked” (Exod 23:7).
 From the beginning, God condemned murder when Cain murdered Abel (Gen 4).
-After the Flood that killed almost all of humanity, God declared, “Whoever sheds the blood of man, by man shall his blood be shed, for God made man in his own image” (Gen 9:6).
-The divine likeness of humanity’s nature gives transcendent value to every person making every murder a sin against God (Gen 1:26–27).
+After the violence of humanity ended by Flood, God declared, “Whoever sheds the blood of man, by man shall his blood be shed, for God made man in his own image” (Gen 9:6).
+The divine likeness of humanity’s nature gives a greater and higher value to every person than any philosophy of humanity thus making every murder a sin against the likeness of God (Gen 1:26–27).

-God did not command Israel to murder the children of wicked nations.
+God did not command Israel to murder the children of wicked nations but they were devoted men, women, and children to destruction by being driven out of the land.
 God instructed Israel to offer peace to surrounding nations by requiring tribute and service (Deut 9:5; 20:10–15).
-God also commanded Israel to drive out and so destroy the nations of Canaan for their wickedness that included child sacrifice (Deut 20:16–18; cf. Gen 15:16).
+However, God commanded Israel to drive out and so destroy the nations of Canaan for their wickedness that included child sacrifice (Deut 20:16–18; cf. Gen 15:16).
 God commanded Israel to “put to death” corrupt nations by driving them out.
 Adam and Eve’s death was by removal from Eden and consisted of the same words for putting to death man, woman, and child of corrupt nations by driving them out of the land (Gen 2:17; 3:22–24; Josh 6:21; 1 Sam 15:2–3).

-God’s instruction to destroy the Amalekites by killing man, woman, child, and animal was a hyperbole, an exaggerated command, meaning to drive them from the land (1 Sam 15:2–3).
-The Amalekites continued to live after this command was not fulfilled.
+God’s instruction to destroy the Amalekites by killing man, woman, child, and animal was a hyperbole, meaning to drive them from the land and not to slaughter innocent children (1 Sam 15:2–3).
+This is proven by the Amalekites continuing to live after this command.
 Did God command Saul to lead Israel and actually murder the children of Amalekites?
 That does not agree with God’s fundamental nature of love or His basic commands to love others (Exod 34:6–7).
-On a prior occasion, Israel protected women and children at Baal Peor, and Moses commanded the execution of the guilty women and the males hiding among the children (Num 31:10–11).
+On a prior occasion, Israel protected women and children at Baal Peor when Moses commanded the execution of the guilty women and the males hiding among the children (Num 31:10–11).
 Some have mistakenly thought that the execution of these males included children.
-However, Philo and Josephus reported their historical account of Israel at Baal Peor and that Israel did not kill children.
+However, Philo and Josephus reported from their historical records and traditions that Israel did not kill children at Baal Peor.